mrc/tla-tools/README.md

 ## Usage

+Press `C-c C-c` for a menu of commands.

-The command `tla-create-tlc-config-file` creates an empty configuration file for TLC, with placeholders for constants, the INIT and NEXT equation, and any invariants.
+The command `tla-create-tlc-config-file` (`C-c C-c c`) creates an empty configuration file for TLC, with placeholders for constants, the INIT and NEXT equation, and any invariants.

+`C-c C-c m` starts the TLC model checker with the last selected configuration file.
+To select a configuration file before running TLC, press `C-c C-c -m m`.
+Press `-d` before `m` to toggle deadlock checking.

+`C-c C-c t` translates PlusCal and selects the created configuration file.

+`C-c C-c p` creates a PDF version of the current file.

+The menu commands expect [tla-bin](https://github.com/pmer/tla-bin) to be installed and `pcal`, `tlc` and `tlatex` to be in the path.

 ### Compilation-mode helper
 Add the source directory to `load-path` and `M-x load tla-tools`.
 Or